willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

     * HP Omen PCs with HP product number 1RJ99EA#ABU have HDMI ports that are incompatible with Windows Mixed Reality.
 To look this up, open up the "HP Support Assistant" and the product number will be listed towards the bottom of the app.
     * If your PC has an AMD R9-series graphics card and you're using a Samsung Mixed Reality headset, you'll need to update your headset's firmware to version 1.0.8 or newer in order to use the HDMI port of your graphics card with the headset.
     * If you're using a Surface Book 2, please make sure you're using the [Surface USB-C to HDMI adapter](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/recommended-adapters-for-windows-mixed-reality-capable-pcs).
-* Check for a Mixed Reality headset hardware issue
+* Check for a Mixed Reality headset hardware issue:
     * To confirm or rule out hardware issues with your Mixed Reality headset, try connecting your Mixed Reality headset to another PC.
     * Check for PC compatibility and setup issues first, as the symptoms are very similar.
 * Check to make sure the USB cable is plugged into a USB 3.0 or faster port.
 USB 3.0 ports have SS (Super Speed) written next to them.
 They are often (but not always) colored blue.